 now connect the envelope output to the control input on the vca. this will let the envelope signal control the volume of the sound. the envelope has to be triggered to know when a note is sounded. we can do this from the sequencer which we will also use to set the notes of the sequence.

-connect the clock out of the sequencer to the trigger input of the envelope. the clock pulses will trigger the envelope every step of the sequence. adjust the adsr (attack, decay, sustain and release) on the envelope to get different changes in the volume. try setting attack all the way to the left.
+connect either clock out or po out of the sequencer to the trigger input of the envelope. the clock pulses will trigger the envelope every step of the sequence, where po out triggers every other step. adjust the adsr (attack, decay, sustain and release) on the envelope to get different changes in the volume. try setting attack all the way to the left.